awslabs/duvet/design/duplicates/decisions.md

   and "the duplicates check can relax because coverage disambiguates the copies" stops being true.
 The grouping becomes a caption on a pass.
 - Con: the governing principle decides this case directly.
-If `witnesses_for(A) = witnesses_for(B)`, coverage **cannot disambiguate the copies** — and the principle says duplicates are permissible exactly where it can.
-Allowing them is not tolerance; it is the principle's own failure condition.
+  Allowing indistinguishable copies is not tolerance; it is the principle's own failure condition.

 ### Option B: Fail the indistinguishable groups

-Within each claim class, partition the same-type test members by their bound witness set. **Every group of size ≥ 2 fails** — those members are mutually indistinguishable.
+Within each claim class, group the same-type test members by their bound witness set. **Every group of size ≥ 2 fails** — those members are mutually indistinguishable.
 Singleton groups pass.